-CBS to report 2Q results as turmoil swirls
+CBS to report earnings as CEO faces sexual-misconduct probe

 NEW YORK (AP) — CBS will report second-quarter earnings on Thursday as turmoil swirls around the media company as the important fall TV season approaches.

 CEO Les Moonves is facing a board investigation after the New Yorker published a story on Friday with six women accusing him of sexual misconduct spanning three decades.
-The board, however, will keep Moonves in his job while it hires an outside firm to investigate.
+The allegations against Moonves include complaints of forced kissing, unwanted sexual advances and career retaliation against women who rebuffed him.
+The board will keep Moonves in his job while it hires an outside firm to investigate.
 Moonves is expected to face questions from analysts during an earning conference call Thursday.

 CBS will report results from the April-to-June quarter after the market closes.
+Analysts expect CBS to report higher revenue from a year ago, on stronger ad sales from its CBS network and more subscribers to its streaming services — CBS All Access, which expanded to Canada in April, and a standalone version of Showtime.

-CBS is also locked in a court battle with its parent company, National Amusements, which is headed by media mogul Sumner Redstone’s daughter Shari Redstone.
+As its leadership’s future comes into question, CBS is also locked in a court battle with its parent company, National Amusements, which also owns Viacom.
+CBS fears that the head of National Amusements, Shari Redstone, will try to combine CBS and Viacom.
+CBS has sought to implement a special dividend to reduce National Amusements’ control of the company.
+Redstone is challenging that in a Delaware court.

 Most Read Business Stories